Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 end
 ````

-This teqnique works well if the changes are simple, and we have deep knowledge of what our class is doing.
-However, if the changes are complex or we dont have a great understanding of what our class is doing, its safer to use `FrenchEmployeeConverter` class for our adaptor.
+This technique works well if the changes are simple, and we have deep knowledge of what our class is doing.
+However, if the changes are complex or we do not have a great understanding of what our class is doing, its safer to use `FrenchEmployeeConverter` class for our adaptor.

 ##<a name="proxy"></a>Proxy

 Proxy classes have the real object, the subject, hidden inside themselves.
-Giving us another seperation of concerns.
+Giving us another separation of concerns.
 In our example, our employee data is hidden behind a EmployeeDataProxy that verifies the current user is authorized to view the sensitive data regarding a particular employee.

 ````ruby
 class EmployeeData